simd-everywhere/simde/README.md

  * [Iris](https://github.com/AlexYaruki/iris) is the only other project I'm aware of which is attempting to create portable implementations like SIMDe.
-SIMDe is much further along on the Intel side, but Iris looks to be farther along on ARM.
+SIMDe is much further along on the Intel side, but Iris looks to be in better shape on ARM.
 C++-only, Apache 2.0 license.
    AFAICT there are no accelerated fallbacks, nor is there a good way to add them since it relies extensively on templates.
  * There are a few projects trying to implement one set with another: